wp-plugins/codepress-admin-columns/readme.txt

 * Url
 * Register date

-I will be adding more in coming releases.
+We will be adding more in coming releases.
 You can leave any <a href='http://www.codepress.nl/plugins/codepress-admin-columns#feedback'>requests or feedback</a>.

 **Related Links:**